Top 5 Distortion and Overdrive Pedals and How To Use Them

 The Secret Sauce

-With controls that consist of Driver, Spectrum, Level, and a Bass Cut switch this little green pedal is potentially the most advanced of the units on this list.
-Turning the Spectrum knob clockwise increases the bass and treble, at the same time, the midrange stays untouched.
-Then to further add to the versatility the pedal works with 9-18V DC for more headroom and finally there is also a Remote Output Socket that allows remote control via either an external switch or switcher system.
+With controls that consist of Driver, Spectrum, Level, and a Bass Cut switch, this little green pedal is potentially the most advanced of the units on this list.
+Turning the Spectrum knob clockwise increases the bass and treble; the midrange remains untouched.
+Then, to further add to the versatility, the pedal works with 9-18V DC for more headroom, and finally, there is also a Remote Output Socket that allows remote control via either an external switch or switcher system.

 Tips